Over decades, some presidents have hidden their medical issues from the public

 “People have horrible prejudice against mental illness,” said Annas, of Boston University

-Added Mariano, "If you have a mental illness, you're depressed, you can't get out of bed, that's going to affect your ability to do your job."
+“If you have a mental illness, you’re depressed, you can’t get out of bed that’s going to affect your ability to do your job,” Mariano said.

-A 2006 study by Duke psychiatrists applied today's diagnostic criteria to historical records of the first 37 presidents between 1776 and 1974 and found 18 of them met the criteria for psychiatric disorders, mostly major depression or anxiety.
+A 2006 study by Duke psychiatrists applied today’s diagnostic criteria to historical records of the first 37 presidents and found 18 of them met the criteria for psychiatric disorders, mostly major depression or anxiety.
 The study also found Teddy Roosevelt and Lyndon Johnson would have both been diagnosed with bipolar disorder.

 The study also found Teddy Roosevelt and Lyndon Johnson might have both been diagnosed with bipolar disorder.